Adesina Rallies Nigerian Investors to Seize Opportunities in Congo - THISDAYLIVE

-President of the African Development Bank (AfDB), Dr. Akinwumi Adesina has rallied the Nigerian private sector to take advantage of the huge investment opportunities in the Democratic Republic of Congo (DRC) to develop Africa.
+The President of the African Development Bank (AfDB), Dr. Akinwumi Adesina, has rallied the Nigerian private sector to take advantage of the huge investment opportunities in the Democratic Republic of Congo to develop Africa.

-He expressed the need to build an effective investment bridge with the DRC, “because when you unlock their potentials, you unlock Nigeria’s potentials.”
+He said there is a need to build an effective investment bridge with the DRC, “because when you unlock their potentials, you unlock Nigeria’s potentials.”

-Speaking during a breakfast meeting with President Félix Tshisekedi of the DRC and members of the Organised Private Sector (OPS) led by Chairman of Jaiz Bank, Alhaji Umar Mutallab, over the weekend, on the sidelines of the just concluded 2019 Tony Elumelu Foundation Forum in Abuja, the AfDB president, further assured his prospects that, “if you are going to invest in this country, you are making the right investment.”
+Speaking during a breakfast meeting with President Félix Tshisekedi of the DRC and members of the Organised Private Sector (OPS), led by the Chairman of Jaiz Bank, Alhaji Umar Mutallab, over the weekend, on the sidelines of the just-concluded 2019 Tony Elumelu Foundation Forum in Abuja, the AfDB president, further assured investors that, “if you are going to invest in this country, you are making the right investment.”

 He encouraged them to consider investing in the DRC’s mineral resources, whose assets were worth a whopping $24 trillion in a 2009 appraisal.

-Specifically, he said Congo’s Inga project, which is a massive hydropower scheme with 100,000 megawatts volts capacity will help solve Africa’s power challenges when completed.
+He said Congo’s Inga project, which is a massive hydropower scheme with 100,000 megawatts volt- capacity will help solve Africa’s power challenges when completed.

 Adesina said lighting up and powering Africa remained his biggest dream as AFDB president.